carlos-argueta/grabmodels/README.md

 # grabmodels
 Repository with code to replicate the experiments of the upcoming paper Graph-Based Compact Textual Models for the Automatic Detection of Sarcasm.

 GrabModels or Graph-Based Compact Models, is a tool to create word and pattern embeddings for text classifiers.
 It converts text datasets to graphs in order to learn representations for the vertices of the graph.

-GrabModels is only compatible with Python 3.
+Note: GrabModels is only compatible with Python 3.

 ## Installation